hellgrenj/hulken/README.md

 <a name="releaseNotes"></a>
 ### Release notes
+**1.1.0**
+* passing in an array of requests inline in the options file or object as requestsArray (json string) overrides requestsFilePath and the need for an external requests.json. (see updated Quick Examples - as a library)

 **1.0.4**
 * fix for a bug caused by non-string payload value in the requests file (thanks to [mhoyer](https://github.com/mhoyer))
 * minor fixes